phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/internal.rst

 -----------

-The @internal tag can be used as counterpart of the @api tag, indicating that the associated :term:`Structural Elements` are used purely for the internal workings of this piece of software.
+The @internal tag can be used as counterpart of the @api tag, indicating that the associated Structural Elements are used purely for the internal workings of this piece of software.

 An additional use of @internal is to add internal comments or additional